[Table of Contents] | [Implementing ATAG 2.0]

 A.3.2.1 Auto-Save (Minimum):

-If the authoring tool includes authoring session time limits, then the authoring tool can be set to automatically save web content edits made using the authoring tool before the session time limits are reached.
+The authoring tool does not include session time limits or the authoring tool can automatically save edits made before the session time limits are reached.
 (Level A)

 A.3.2.2 Timing Adjustable:

-If a time limit is set by the authoring tool, then at least one of the following is true: (Level A)
+The authoring tool does not include time limits or at least one of the following is true: (Level A)

 - (a) Turn Off: Authors are allowed to turn off the time limit before encountering it; or